akikr/content-generator-app/README.md

 ## Conclusion

-The Content Generator Service offers a robust solution for file content aggregation with a modern web interface.
+This Content Generator app offers a robust solution for file content aggregation with a modern web interface.
 Its flexible configuration and straightforward architecture make it both powerful and maintainable.
 Try it out and let us know how it enhances your development workflow!

 For questions or issues, please open a GitHub issue or submit a pull request.